G. I. Williamson

-Gerald Irvin Williamson (born May 19, 1925) is an American Reformed theologian, pastor, and author.
+Gerald Irvin Williamson (May 19, 1925 – April 12, 2023) was an American Reformed theologian, pastor, and author.

 Biography

-G.I.
-Williamson was a Christian minister for fifty years.
+G. I. Williamson was a Christian minister for fifty years.
 He retired from the Orthodox Presbyterian Church ministry in 2011.
 Having learned to play clarinet and saxophone because of his enthusiasm for the music of famous dance bands such as Glenn Miller and the Dorsey brothers, Tommy and Jimmy he became a professional musician.
 After serving in the army during World War II and while working as a dance hall musician, Williamson converted to Christianity at age 21.
-He attended Hope College in Holland, Michigan for one year and then transferred to Drake University in Des Moines, Iowa.
+He attended Hope College in Holland, Michigan, for one year and then transferred to Drake University in Des Moines, Iowa.
 He graduated from Drake in 1949.

 In 1952, he earned a B.D. from Pittsburgh-Xenia Theological Seminary under John Gerstner.
 He served in various positions as a pastor for fifty years including two terms as a minister in the Reformed Churches of New Zealand.

-While in New Zealand he served in Mangere (one of three congregations in Auckland.
+While in New Zealand he served in Māngere (one of three congregations in Auckland.
 The Mangere congregation has since ceased to exist by that name) and Silverstream (a congregation in the Wellington region).
 He was twice elected as Moderator of the Synod (1965 and 1977).
 His clarity of thinking and teaching was greatly appreciated by Reformed Churches of New Zealand congregations throughout the country.